Advanced Topics in Computer Science

 cert_teacher eff_member acm_member

 I've attended UC Irvine, CSU Humboldt, CSU Dominquez Hills, and CSU San Bernardino and picked up some paperwork along the way: a Bachelor's in Geology, a California Teaching Credential, a Master's in Education...
-I'm a Google Certified Teacher/Innovator, and believe in the power of technology to enhance learning.
-I've been teaching for 30 years at independent, public, and Catholic schools in Pasadena, Berkeley, Yucca Valley, and Redondo Beach, respectively.
+I have been a Google Certified Teacher/Innovator, and believe in the power of technology to enhance learning.
+This is my 40th year of teaching in California, where I've worked at an independent school in Pasadena, public schools in Berkeley and Yucca Valley, and a parochial school in Redondo Beach.
 I love my job.
-I like helping people figure out "that whole physics thing," as well as teaching computer science, and figuring out ways to use technology to make life and learning better.
+I like helping people figure out ways to use computers and technology to make life and learning better.
+(I enjoy teaching AP Physics as well!)

 In my spare time, I have a real life: reading, hanging out with friends, going to France, traveling, hiking with my son, visiting with relatives, seeing famous scientists, going climbing, playing with my dog, having adventures, listening to music... and doing physics problems and coding, of course!